 - Excellent written, verbal and interpersonal communication skills

-- Proven ability to undertake assessment, formulation and care planning skills
+- Ability to undertake care planning and recovery focused

 - Consultation and joint working skills across multi agencies